cuesoftinc/employee-handbook/people-operations/onboarding-offboarding/README.md

 # EMPLOYEE ONBOARDING
 This document is for all new employees.

-Please update your LinkedIn profile, and add Cuesoft as your current employer.
+Please update your LinkedIn profile and add Cuesoft as your current employer.

 Kindly refer to airtable, to complete the onboarding checklist